Documentation

 Click Create.
 After the source is saved, the detail view displays a Pixel Example URL showing the full endpoint with your dimensions as query parameters:

 Copy this URL and replace the placeholder values with your actual macro variables when deploying it in your ad server or tag manager.
-For example, your ad platform might use macros like %%BRAND%% and %%USER_ID%% in place of {brand} and {uid}.
+For example, your ad platform might use a macro like %%BRAND%% in place of {brand}.

-Tip: If you see literal {uid} or {brand} values appearing in your Recent Exposures data, it means the macro substitution in your ad server isn't working correctly.
+Tip: If you see a literal {brand} value (or {uid}, if you've added it) appearing in your Recent Exposures data, it means the macro substitution in your ad server isn't working correctly.
 Double-check that your platform is replacing the placeholders before the pixel fires.

 What's next